jfly/nix-autoformatting-talk/src/main.typ

 ]

 #pause
-`nixpgks` has both of these flake outputs:
+`nixpkgs` has both of these flake outputs:

 - `formatting.<system>`
 - `legacyPackages.<system>.formatting`